-Yes this is true.
+Yes, this is true.
 You can save tax on your expenses too.
 Every one of us is a victim of rising inflation in our country.
-High inflation has led to high interest costs and thus effecting the loan EMIs , rising property prices results in high rentals, education costs and medical costs inflation is also not hidden from anyone.
+High inflation has led to high-interest costs and thus effecting the loan EMIs, rising property prices results in high rentals, education costs, and medical costs inflation is also not hidden from anyone.
 All these expenses many times leave very little surplus to invest to save tax.
-Understanding all these concerns, the income tax law has some provisions where you can save tax on all these kind of spending.
+Understanding all these concerns, the income tax law has some provisions where you can save tax on all these kinds of spending.
 Today we’ll have a look at all those expenses which in turn can save tax outgo.

 Save tax on spending towards education (Section 80C

-You can save tax u/s 80C on the tuition fee (which is a part of your child’s school fee) you pay towards your children education.
-This is available for maximum of 2 children.
-This deduction is a part of Rs 1 lakh u/s 80c which also includes investments in insurance, ELSS, 5 year bank deposits, EPF, PPF etc. This benefit is available only for the payment to recognized education institutes situated in India and does not include any private tuition, donation or development charges, transport charges, mess charges, hostel charges etc.
+You can save tax u/s 80C on the tuition fee (which is a part of your child’s school fee) you pay towards your children’s education.
+This is available for a maximum of 2 children.
+This deduction is a part of Rs 1.5 lakh u/s 80c which also includes investments in insurance, ELSS, 5-year bank deposits, EPF, PPF, etc. This benefit is available only for the payment to recognized education institutes situated in India and does not include any private tuition, donation or development charges, transport charges, mess charges, hostel charges etc.

-If you have taken education loan for your child’s higher education or even for self or spouse’s higher education (any full time course for graduation or post graduation), then the complete interest amount that you pay towards that loan repayment can be claimed for tax deduction u/s 80E.
-Deduction is only available if loan is taken from a financial institution and only for self or dependents (spouse or children)
+If you have taken an education loan for your child’s higher education or even for self or spouse’s higher education (any full-time course for graduation or post-graduation), then the complete interest amount that you pay towards that loan repayment can be claimed for tax deduction u/s 80E.
+Deduction is only available if the loan is taken from a financial institution and only for self or dependents (spouse or children)

 ,80DD , 80DDB , 80U):

-Section 80DD comes into the scene where the medical treatment was done for a handicapped dependent .
-There’s one condition on this that the disability should not be less than 40% and the person should be completely dependent on the tax payer.
-There are some defined disabilities in this section for which you can claim tax benefit.
+Section 80DD comes into the scene where the medical treatment was done for a handicapped dependent.
+There’s one condition on this that the disability should not be less than 40% and the person should be completely dependent on the taxpayer.
+There are some defined disabilities in this section for which you can claim tax benefits.
 Here you can claim a fixed deduction amount irrespective of what you’ve spent on medical treatment.
 The deduction would be as follows-

 If the tax payer himself is disabled then the same deductions can be claimed by him/her under section 80U, but not when it is already being claimed by someone else.

-Rs 40,000/- or amount actually spent for the treatment of person having age less than 65 years.
-And for person greater than 65 years of age, the deduction amount increased to Rs 60000/- or actual spent.
+Rs 40,000/- or amount actually spent on the treatment of a person having age less than 60 years.
+And for persons greater than 60 years of age, the deduction amount increased to Rs 60000/- or actual spent.
 You cannot get this tax benefit if you have claimed the medical expenditure from any insurance company.

 One new addition was announced in this section from FY 2015-16, in the form of Super Senior citizens i.e. people who are above 80 years of age.
 The deduction limit in their case has been announced as up to Rs 80000

 But don’t worry if you have medical insurance, then also you can claim tax benefit u/s 80D on the health insurance premium paid.
-If you have got a preventive medical check up done for self or parents then that amount upto Rs 5000/- can also be claimed u/s 80D.
-The total amount which can be claimed u/s 80D (health insurance premium and preventive medical check up cost) is Rs 25000/- for (self and family) and Rs 30000/- ( for senior citizen parents).
+If you have got a preventive medical check-up done for self or parents then that amount upto Rs 5000/- can also be claimed u/s 80D.
+The total amount which can be claimed u/s 80D (health insurance premium and preventive medical check-up cost) is Rs 25,000/- for (self and family), Rs 50,000/- ( for parents), and 75,000/- (for senior citizen parents).

 Hope you find this Post on “save tax on your expenses” useful.
 Do share this article with your friends.
 You may ask your queries in the comments section.